codacy/pulse-user-docs/docs/one-click-integrations.md

     Make sure that you have already installed the GitHub App.

-1. Choose the strategy that fits best your workflows.
+1. Choose the strategy that fits best your workflows, or turn off the automatic deployment detection.

     ![Choosing a deployment triggering strategy](images/ghi-strategy.png)